 Uses of the word "cult" and their relation to the fictional trope

-The word "cult" can be confusing in its different uses.
+The word "cult" (from Latin "cultus", "worship") can be confusing because it has several different meanings.
 You can barely say what it means at all without either being incomplete or taking a long time to say it.
 This is why the main page has been edited several times concerning the definition of the term.
 So as not to clutter the main page with it, here's a closer-to-complete exposition of the different uses and their problems.

 - Any system of worship.
 This is a neutral sense in which academics like to use the word.
 For example, they might refer to the "cult of Osiris" in ancient Egypt without implying it was a weird marginal group.
 The trope isn't about this; rather, it relates to variations of the next use —